 - Hunters who apply and do not receive their first choice for pronghorn, deer, elk, and spring black bear controlled hunts receive a preference point for future controlled drawings for those species.

 - Hunters DO NOT have to apply for the same hunt number every year as preference points stay with a series.

 - Preference points will be kept on file under a person’s Hunter/Angler ID number.

-- Failure to consistently use the same ID number can exclude you from being successful in the drawing!
+- Failure to consistently use the same ID number can stop you from being successful in the drawing!

 - Party applicant points shall be determined by totaling preference points of all party members and then calculating the average of this total.
 Average party preference points will be rounded up from .51 and rounded down from .50 to the next whole number (example: 3.51 to 4; 3.50 to 3).

-- Drawing a first choice hunt within a hunt series takes the successful hunter's point total back to zero whether or not they purchase the tag, except for those hunters with a Pioneer Angling/Hunting License.
-Successful applicants with a Pioneer Angling/Hunting License shall have one preference point when they next apply for a tag in that hunt number series.
+- Drawing a first choice hunt within a hunt series takes the successful hunter's point total back to zero whether or not they purchase the tag, except for those hunters with a Pioneer Angling/Hunting License (Pioneer licensees are reset to one preference point).
 Hunters who successfully draw second or lower hunt choices still receive a preference point for future drawings except

 in the case of a first hunt choice that is cancelled.
 See page 15.
 Their existing preference point total will also carry over.
 Hunters who indicate a Point Saver number, one ending in 99, will receive a preference point that will add to any existing points for that hunt series.

 - Hunters will not forfeit their preference points if they do no apply for a hunt series for two or more consecutive years.
 Preference points remain in the system until they are redeemed.

 - Applicants who have their license suspended by legal action will forfeit all preference points.